PPindel/blackjack-game/README.md

 ![image](https://user-images.githubusercontent.com/114284732/206808378-2d7895de-a9c7-4010-baf2-6e50f3d9aa6f.png)

-Accessibility score for mobile devices is 97 points due to warning for colors contrast, however I've tested the game on multiple devices and the color contrast is ok in my opinion (my testers (friends :)) agree with me).
-For desktop it's 100.
+The accessibility score for mobile devices is 97 points due to the warning for color contrast, however, I've tested the game on multiple devices and the color contrast is ok in my opinion (my testers (and friends :)) agree with me).
+For the desktop, it's 100.
 Aria labels and titles are used in this project.

 ### Keyboard Navigation
-Game is keyboard friendly - all navigation tests passed.
-I've used focus function to bring focus to key buttons and implemented function to close modals with any button on keyboard down.
+The game is keyboard friendly - all navigation tests passed.
+I've used the focus function to bring focus to key buttons and implemented a function to close modals with any button on the keyboard down.

 # Technologies Used
 ## Languages